Articles of interest

 Dr Mario Baghos is Lecturer in Theology (Patristics) and Church History at St Andrew’s Greek Orthodox Theological College, Australia, and Chief Publishing Officer of St Andrew’s Orthodox Press.
 He is Research Fellow at the Centre for Public and Contextual Theology and Adjunct Lecturer in the School of Theology in the Faculty of Arts and Education at Charles Sturt University, Australia.
 He holds a PhD in Studies in Religion from the University of Sydney, and has taught at various tertiary institutions in the areas of patristics, Church history, world religions, and biblical studies.
 He has also published extensively on the topics of patristic eschatology, the lives of Orthodox Christian saints, and Byzantine art and architecture.

-From the Ancient Near East to Christian Byzantium: Kings, Symbols, and Cities is available now at a 25% discount.
+From the Ancient Near East to Christian Byzantium: Kings, Symbols, and Cities is available now in Hardback and Paperback at a 25% discount.
 Enter the code PROMO25 to at the checkout to redeem.